COVID-19 Information and Updates

-- Restaurants may reopen dining rooms while adhering to strict social distancing and sanitation guidelines.
+- Restaurants and other businesses must still follow social distancing and sanitation guidelines.

-- Employees at all businesses are required to wear face masks.
+- Employees at most businesses are required to wear face masks.

 - Visitors and local residents are strongly encouraged to wear face masks while indoors, in public places and when unable to socially distance outside.